 Fiske Lau House

-The project focused on transforming the living spaces from cluttered, disjointed to an elegant, flowing space.
+The project focused on transforming the living spaces from cluttered, disjointed space to elegant, flowing space.
 The plan was a workable split-level, but all of the living spaces were separate rooms of about the same size, connected by long hallways.
 The long, skinny east living bar was especially problematic.
 From the outside, it looked like a schoolhouse, with large east facing windows that overheated the interior.
-The new interior re-configured the entry sequence and interconnected living, kitchen and outdoor space.
-Anticipating the future garden, the openings for windows and doors introduced long diagonal views into the landscape, and allowing space to feel like it flows into the garden.
+The new interior reconfigured the entry sequence and interconnected the living, kitchen and outdoor space.
+Anticipating the future garden, the openings for windows and doors introduced long diagonal views into the landscape, allowing space to feel like it flows into the garden.